anu19s/OnlineShop/README.md

 # OnlineShop
-This shop application help you to manage products, orders and payments
+This shop application helps you to manage products, orders and payments.